SanPen/GridCal/doc/rst_source/other_data_models.rst

     active               bool                         False                 Is the bus active? used to disable the bus.
 True
     is_slack             bool                         False                 Force the bus to be of slack type.
 False
     is_dc                bool                         False                 Is this bus of DC type?.
 False
-    is_internal          bool                         False                 Is this bus part of a composite transformer, such as  a 3-winding transformer or a fluid node?.
+    internal             bool                         False                 Is this bus part of a composite transformer, such as  a 3-winding transformer or a fluid node?.
 False
     Vnom                 float                kV      False                 Nominal line voltage of the bus.
 False
     Vm0                  float                p.u.
 False                 Voltage module guess.
 False
     Va0                  float                rad.
 False                 Voltage angle guess.
 False